Watch a recorded webinar about the FY23 LCC Program guidelines:

 How will we receive the applications that have been submitted online to my LCC?

-After the application deadline, online submissions to your LCC will be collated by the grants management system for each LCC and delivered in the form of a PDF panel book by Mass Cultural Council’s Communities Team.
+After the application deadline, online submissions to your LCC will be collated by the grants management system into a PDF file you can download.
+Members are also free to read the applications in the system if they prefer that to using the PDF panel book.

 Our council priorities require a letter from the venue or other additional support materials as part of the application process.
 How will we get these materials from the applicant?

-As in the past, applicants must read the LCC’s priorities to determine if any additional support materials are required.
+Applicants must read the LCC’s priorities to determine if any additional support materials are required.
 If an LCC requires support materials, such as an artist resume, a flyer for the project, or a support letter, the applicant will be instructed to convert the document to a PDF and upload it as part of the online application.
-These materials will be collated with the application and included in the panel book that is delivered to the LCC.
+These materials will be collated with the application and included in the PDF panel book that the LCC can download.

 How will we receive and review the PDF panel book?

-Mass Cultural Council will notify LCC members when their panel book is ready.
-Then, it will be available for download so it can be viewed electronically or printed and reviewed as a hard copy.
+The PDF panel book becomes available for download 1-2 days after the application deadline so it can be viewed electronically or printed and reviewed as a hard copy.

 Can we work with applicants once we see the panel book to ask questions and get additional information?

-Yes, as always, LCCs can decide if they would like to do any follow up to applicants after receiving their application.
-Since LCCs will be receiving their panel book by November 1, follow up with applicants would need to take place prior to the LCC’s voting meeting.
+Yes, LCCs can decide if they would like to do any follow up to applicants after receiving their application.
+Follow up with applicants would need to take place prior to the LCC’s voting meeting.
 If an LCC chooses to reach out to an applicant, be sure to offer all applicants the same courtesy.

 My LCC prepares a spreadsheet of the applications to bring to our voting meeting.
 Will we still be able to do this?